VinceKumar/Subreddit-Recommender-Capstone/README.md

 ### Collaborative filtering

-Given a user to make a recommendation on, I find the most similar users based on where people have comment activity.
+Given a user to make a recommendation on, I find the most similar users based on where people have comment activity(Jaccard similarity).
 Then aggregate where the 20 most similar users have comment activity in minus where the original user already has comment activity in and take votes for each user per subreddit.
-Whichever subreddits have the most votes, will the top recommendations in a descending fashion by the number of votes.
+Whichever subreddits have the most votes, will be the top recommendations in a descending fashion by the number of votes.

 <img src="https://raw.githubusercontent.com/VinceKumar/Subreddit-Recommender-Capstone/master/img/tables.png" width="800">